Naveen-Sereddy/Naveen-Sereddy/README.md

 End-to-end design of a B2B AI financial wellness agent embedded in Slack, Workday, and BambooHR.
 Conducted 19 user interviews, built personas and user journeys, then validated the flow with an 8-person usability study achieving a 38-second time-to-act and 4.4/5 trust rating.
 Designed 8 interactive screens with a full design token system and WCAG 2.1 AA compliance.
 Tools: Figma, Maze, FigJam

-**MedBridge — Healthcare Patient Portal Redesign** End-to-end redesign of a patient portal covering appointments, prescriptions, medical records, and billing.
-Started with hands-on competitive research across MyChart, Zocdoc, and Teladoc, then built personas, user journeys, wireframes, and a 30+ screen prototype with a full design system and WCAG 2.1 AA compliance.
-Tools: Figma, Miro, Google Forms

 **FinFlow — B2B Expense Management Dashboard**
 Full UX process for a B2B expense platform from competitive research through two rounds of usability testing.
 Improved first-try task completion